bhuvaneshs2712/bhuvaneshs2712/README.md

 ### 🎯 Current Goals & Objectives

-- 🚀 **Short-term:** Complete advanced React.js certification and build 3 more full-stack projects
+- 🚀 **Short-term:** Gain experience getting training and learn more
-- 🌟 **Medium-term:** Contribute to open-source projects and gain experience with cloud technologies
+- 🌟 **Medium-term:** Contribute to open-source projects and gain experience
-- 🎖️ **Long-term:** Secure a frontend/full-stack developer role at an innovative tech company
+- 🎖️ **Long-term:** Secure a frontend role at an innovative tech company
-- 📈 **Continuous:** Stay updated with latest web development trends and AI applications
+- 📈 **Continuous:** Stay updated with latest web development trends and Interactive AI Web development

 ### 🔗 Repository Highlights